bluerobotics/ardusub-gitbook/troubleshooting/troubleshooting.md

 To return to the command line and keep the mavproxy process running, hit control+a then type 'd' (to detach).

-If you do not see the above lines in the output, or if you see something like this:

-	There is no screen to be resumed matching mavproxy.

-then there was an error starting MAVProxy.
-You can restart the MAVProxy process by typing:

-	~/companion/scripts/start_mavproxy_telem_splitter.sh

-Make sure that the Pixhawk is plugged into the companion computer (Raspberry Pi) with a micro USB cable.
-Make sure that the USB cable has data lines, some USB cables only provide power and will not allow communication.
-You can connect the Pixhawk to the surface computer directly with the USB cable to verify that the USB cable works.

 If you still do not have telemetry after all of these steps, please reboot the surface computer and the companion computer, and try again.
-If it is still not working after rebooting, please leave a comment on discuss.bluerobotics.com.
+If it is still not working after rebooting, please leave a comment on discuss.bluerobotics.com with notes on your results of all of the above troubleshooting steps.

 ## No Video